• Skip to primary navigation

 • Use a slotted spoon to remove the tea bags, ginger, and mint leaves from the tea.
 If needed, strain the tea through a fine-mesh strainer into a heatproof bowl.

-• Stir in the baking soda and (if using) sweetener.
+• Stir in the baking soda and, if using, sweetener.

 • Stir in the remaining 6 cups of cool water.
 Refrigerate until cold, for about an hour.
 You can also place the tea in the freezer for 30 minutes.

-• Fill drinking glasses with ice cubes and 1 or 2 thin orange slices.
+• To serve, transfer the tea to a glass pitcher.
+Fill drinking glasses with ice cubes and 1 or 2 thin orange slices.
 Pour in the tea.
 Garnish with mint leaves and serve.

 Notes